info-201a-sp22/final-project-mcm2304/README.md

 1. Joseph Tran (jknt@uw.edu)
 1. Clarice Wang (cjwang13@uw.edu)

-Link: Link to your Shiny App here
+Link: Link to Shiny App [here](https://mcm2304.shinyapps.io/seattle-collisions/)

 Please create the necessary files for your multi-page Shiny app in this GitHub repository.
 Consult the Canvas assignment for more details.
 Be sure to publish your app on Shinyapps.io.